codesandbox/sandbox-templates/README.md

 This repo contains all sandbox templates maintained by CodeSandbox.

-Run the following command to automatically update all tempplates
+Run the following command to automatically update all templates

 ```sh
 zx ./.scripts/update-templates.mjs